nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 sudo sh -c 'echo 0 > /sys/class/pwm/pwmchip0/pwm0/duty_cycle'
 ```

-Once you do this initial setup, the **duty_cycle** is what changes to rotate the servo.
+Once you do this initial setup, the **duty_cycle** is what needs to change to rotate the servo.
 Whatever value is written to the duty_cycle changes the pulse width.
-To get you started there are two examples below, one rotates a 180º servo, the other rotates and stops a 360º continuous servo.
+To get you started, there are two examples below, one rotates a 180º servo, the other rotates and stops a 360º continuous servo.

 #### 180º Servo